shnatya/keep-track-of-flowers/README.md

 # Description of Keep Track of Your Flowers App

 Keep Track of Your Flowers App allows users to store information about flowers themselve, such as: name, type, color, height, season, subseason, description, image.
-And also it allows users to save  information about locations whrere flowers were planted.
+And also it allows users to store information about locations where flowers were planted.

 ## Installation
 In the repository of this app, copy information about this repository in **Code** section.
 In your terminal, type *git clone* and paste what you have copied from GitHub.

+To get set up, run:
+### `$ bundle install`
+### `$ rails db:migrate db:seed`
+### `$ npm install --prefix client`

 To start the server, type in your terminal:
 ### `$ rails s`